Quantum logic and weak values: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In this paper we studied weak values and weak measurement from a quantum-logical viewpoint.
-We examined the validity of counter-factual interpretation of Hardy's paradox in terms of weak values.
-Then, we have concluded that we can not evaluate it.
-Moreover, a value measured by weak measurement was shown to correspond to a single hermitian operator.
-Though we never deny potential of weak measurement, we should, with regret, say that weak values and weak measurement as a method of measuring weak values are not beyond ordinary quantum theory, at least under the present conditions.
+In this study, we studied weak values from a quantum-logical viewpoint.
+In addition, we examined the validity of the counterfactual interpretations of Hardy's paradox not operationally but in an investigation of the corresponding weak values.
+We then concluded that we were not able to evaluate the interpretations of Hardy's paradox even with the help of weak values because they are not conditional probabilities.
+In general, a weak value $\langle\hat A\rangle_{\Psi.\Phi}$ is not a (conditional) probability or a (conditional) expectation value if any two of $\hat A$, $|\Psi\rangle\langle\Psi |$ and $|\Phi\rangle\langle\Phi |$ do not commute.